bukiro/PECS/README.md

 npm install
 ```

-Run `ng serve` for a dev server, navigate to `http://localhost:4200` and never bother to go productive.
-Alternatively, run `ng build --prod --optimization=false` flag for a production build.
-CAUTION: You MUST use `--optimization=false`.
-PECS is a very complex piece of code and does not take kindly to minification.
+Run `npm start` for a dev server without host checks and navigate to `http://localhost:4200` for playing and testing.
+Alternatively, run `ng build --configuration=production` for a production build that you can package or whatever.
+CAUTION: PECS is configured not to use optimization, and must stay that way.
+It is a very complex piece of code and does not take kindly to minification.

 # Integration with Foundry VTT